Arkham/juliu.is/content/blog/elm-warrior-walkthrough/index.md

 ```

 You will notice that better options have a "lower value": in this way when
-we're done sorting our list, the best option will be the head of the list
+we're done sorting our list, the best option will be the head of the list.
-;)

 Now all we have to do is to change `takeTurn` to explore each direction and
 choose the best option: